 🛏️ The room

 I stayed in the teeny Schneewittchen/Snow White caravan, which is perfect for any solo travellers.
 This beautifully preserved 60s trailer may not be very roomy but it has lots of charm.
-As a woman of small stature (only 5’3″), I felt totally at home tucked up inside its plywood walls each night and longed to be the kind of adventurer who could hitch this to a cute vintage car and explore Europe with it.
+As a person of small stature (only 5’3″), I felt totally at home tucked up inside its plywood walls each night and longed to be the kind of adventurer who could hitch this to a cute vintage car and explore Europe with it.
 Surrounding the large single bed is a couple of cupboards, a mirror, two European plugs, two ceiling lamps, a bedside table and a couple of hooks.
 My weekend backpack easily fit under the bed, so you could fit a small suitcase inside but not much more.

 My bed was very comfortable and the bedding was fresh, crisp and clean and was provided along with a towel.
 This caravan is located in Space 2 and you can see the other caravans detailed on their website.
 I think next time I stay here, I’ll try one of the caravans in Space 1 as the back part of Space 2 did feel a little dark at times, even during the day.
 I should also note that each space is temperature controlled, so you should still be cosy even in the depths of Berlin’s winter.